OfficeDev/office-js-docs-pr/docs/design/add-in-icons-monoline.md

 The most common situation will be to have an element use Dark Gray Standalone with Background Fill.

 When using a colored Fill, it should always be with its corresponding Outline color.
-Example, Blue Fill should only be used with Blue Outline.
+For example, Blue Fill should only be used with Blue Outline.
 But there are two exceptions to this general rule:

 - Background Fill can be used with any color Standalone.
 - Light Gray Fill can be used with two different Outline colors: Dark Gray or Medium Gray.